 Olga is a co-convenor of the Philosophy of Education Reading Group at the Department of Education at the University of Oxford.
 Olga’s main research interest is in the topics of epistemic injustice across all levels of education and across national borders with a focus on higher education and the process of knowledge production in academic institutes and universities.
 Her core interest lies between the areas of social epistemology, research on research (RoR) and comparative and international education (CIE).
 She has been a recipient of multiple research awards in the United States and the United Kingdom and is an elected co-convenor of the Comparative and International Education Special Interest Group at the British Educational Research Association (BERA).

-Her new research at Oxford will explore the impact of internationalisation and commercialisation of research on the development of the social sciences and the humanities in Kazakhstan.
+Her new research at Oxford will explore the epistemically just and unjust practices as experienced by scholars from Kazakhstan during the internationalisation process in the social sciences and the humanities.
 Prior joining Oxford, Olga taught at University College London Institute of Education in London on the topics of migrant, refugee and minority education and European education traditions from a comparative lens.

 - Mun, O. (2020).
 ‘Epistemic Injustices in Internationalising Humanities and Social Sciences: A Case Study of Higher Education and Science Institutes in Kazakhstan.’
 Centre for International Higher Education, Boston College. https://www.bc.edu/content/dam/bc1/schools/lsoe/sites/cihe/publication/Perspectives/Perspectives%20No%2018.pdf

 - Mun, O. and Gafu, G. (in press) ‘University Research Capacity in Kazakhstan’.
 Higher School of Economics, Russia.